-The output voltage of the device is set by the condition of the VSEL input.
+The output voltage of the LM63635D-Q1 is set by the condition of the VSEL input.
 The condition of this input is tested when the device is first enabled.
 Once the converter is running, the voltage selection is fixed and cannot be changed until the next power-on cycle.
 Table 8-2 shows the selection programming.
-The device contains an integrated voltage divider connected to the FB input.
-The converter regulates the voltage on the FB input to 5 V, 3.3 V, or 1 V, as selected.
-In the ADJ mode, the voltage on the FB input is regulated to 1 V and the internal divider is disabled.
+The LM63635D-Q1 contains an integrated voltage divider connected to the FB input.
+The converter regulates the voltage on the FB input to 5-V, 3.3-V, or 1-V, as selected.
+In ADJ mode, the voltage on the FB input is regulated to 1-V and the internal divider is disabled.
 In this case, an external voltage divider is used to set the desired output voltage anywhere within the recommended operating range.
-The ADJ mode is programmed by connecting a 10 k $\Omega$ from the VSEL input to ground.
-Although not recommenced, if this input is left floating, the device enters the ADJ mode.
-See Setting the Output Voltage for details of selecting the FB divider resistors.
+ADJ mode is programmed by connecting 10 k $\Omega$ from the VSEL input to ground.
+Although not recommenced, if this input is left floating, the device enters ADJ mode.
+See Section 9.2.2.2 for details of selecting the FB divider resistors.

-See the Specifications for ensured specifications regarding the accuracy of the FB voltage and input current to the FB pin.
+For the LM63635C-Q1 variant, the output voltage is set by external feedback resistors and does not have the VSEL pin.
+See Section 7 for ensured specifications regarding the accuracy of the FB voltage and input current to the FB pin.